microsoft/WhatTheHack/059-DatadogOnAzure/README.md

 ## Prerequisites

-- Your own Azure subscription with Owner access
+- An Azure subscription with Owner access
+- Access to Azure Cloud Shell
+Optionally, on your local workstation:
 - Visual Studio Code
-- Azure CLI
+- Azure CLI or Azure PowerShell
-- An AVNET X231 device

 ## Contributors